KFOR journalist diagnosed with breast cancer after screening mammogram on Facebook Live

-OKLAHOMA CITY -- I turned 40 years old last year, and I felt great.
+OKLAHOMA CITY (KFOR) - I turned 40 years old last year, and I felt great.

 I felt grateful, too, for a life busting at the seams with good fortune.